osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 #### Mac and Linux users

 `scp` should be included by default and available via the terminal on both Mac and Linux operating systems.
-Open a terminal window on your laptop and try copying the tarball containing the OSG exercise 1 from `login04.osgconnect.net` to your laptop.
+Open a terminal window on your laptop and try copying the tarball containing the dHTC exercise 1 from `login04.osgconnect.net` to your laptop.

 #### Windows users